dazza10/Covid-Economic-Dashboard/README.md

 3. Database used for this project was MYSQL database.
 Therefore all python-sql connectors used were for the MYSQL database.
 Please amend the codes as per your database used.

 4. There is a file named secrets.py in the covid_project folder.
 Please open the file and fill up the local  database connection details (in my case MYSQL) and save the file.
-Ensure the secrets.py file is saved in the same folder as all the other working files.
+Ensure the secrets.py file is saved in the same folder as all the other working files. (**IMPORTANT**)

-5. Run the file name ddl.py first to create schemas in the MYSQL database.
+5. Open the ddl.py and fill up "psswd" by replacing the _XXX_.(**IMPORTANT**) Run the file name ddl.py first before all the other files to create schemas in the MYSQL database.

 6. Other _.py_ files in the covid_project folder can be initiated in any order.